- Partner Login

 Why it Matters & How it Applies to the Security Industry

-Additionally, in our post-pandemic world where many of us find ourselves in hybrid work lives where we alternate between working from home and the office, Zero Trust plays an even larger role in keeping our company’s data safe.
-A good example of Zero Trust at work in our day-to-day lives is the use of two-factor authentication.
-Perhaps, whenever you go to sign on to your work email, you’re also prompted to enter a code that has been sent to your phone to really confirm that the individual attempting to access your email is you.
+Additionally, in our post-pandemic world, where many of us find ourselves in hybrid work lives where we alternate between working from home and the office, Zero Trust plays an even more significant role in keeping our company’s data safe.
+An excellent example of Zero Trust at work in our day-to-day lives is using two-factor authentication.
+Perhaps, whenever you go to sign on to your work email, you’re also prompted to enter a code sent to your phone to confirm that the individual attempting to access your email is you.

-In a physical security system that utilizes the concept of Zero Trust, similar procedures may also be done and might even be more seamless than that of the ones that are used for cybersecurity.
+Similar procedures may also be done in a physical security system that utilizes the concept of Zero Trust.
+They might even be more seamless than the ones that are used for cybersecurity.

 Zero Trust + Alcatraz AI

 At Alcatraz AI, there’s no second-guessing whether or not to secure internal credentials, applications, devices, and communications with added layers of security.
-We deliver on Zero Trust and offer AI-enabled access control to answer the call of safeguarding valuable assets from emerging threats with AI powered technology that is unlike any other access control offering on the market.
+We deliver on Zero Trust and offer AI-enabled access control to answer the call of safeguarding valuable assets from emerging threats with AI-powered technology unlike any other access control offering on the market.
 To learn more about how Alcatraz can strengthen your access control, schedule a demo with us at www.alcatraz.ai

 Other posts you might be interested inView All Posts